rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin Data Model.md

 # XQuery IntelliJ Plugin Data Model

+This document includes material copied from or derived from the XPath and XQuery specifications.
+Copyright © 1999-2017 W3C® (MIT, ERCIM, Keio, Beihang).

 ## Abstract
 This document defines the data model for vendor and plugin specific functionality that extends XQuery and associated W3C extensions.
 The